ruanyf/css-modules-demos/README.md

 $ npm run demo01
 ```

-Open http://localhost:8080, you should see the `h1` title in red.
+Open http://localhost:8080, you should see the `h1` in red.

 ## Demo02: Global Scope